 Parental Substitute: For Opie's mother.
 In the first episode, Opie was originally not too happy with accepting another mother figure into the household, but he warmed up to Aunt Bee by the end of the episode and they became instant friends.

-Official Couple: After Barney leaves Mayberry, she ends up marrying somebody else, and the episode "The Return of Barney Fife" in Season 6 serves as her last appearance on the show.
+Official Couple: After Barney leaves Mayberry, she ends up marrying Gerald Whitfield, and the episode "The Return of Barney Fife" in Season 6 serves as her last appearance on the show.
 However, she does return for the 1986 TV movie Return to Mayberry, where she and Barney end up getting married.

 You're Just Jealous: In the episode where Andy and Barney help a friend of theirs find a bride and he selects Thelma Lou as the girl he wants to marry, Thelma Lou claims this is the reason Barney is so jealous, although she never wanted to marry anyone else in the first place, and she and Barney get back together at the end of the episode.